-Ayanna Pressley says all public transportation should be free
+'Squad' member Ayanna Pressley says all public transportation should be free

 The squad touted the power of the progressive movement that helped propel them into office in 2018 and how they intend to make real governmental changes.
 The hashtag for the event was #squadup and a banner on stage read: "Building an antiracist left for radical democracy.”

-Although they are only freshmen, the four squad members have an outsize national profile and their ideas can take hold swiftly in the party, such as Ocasio-Cortez’s push for the Green New Deal.
+Although they are only freshmen, the four squad members have an outsized national profile and their ideas can take hold swiftly in the party, such as Ocasio-Cortez’s push for the Green New Deal.

 AOC BREAKS HER FUNDRAISING RECORD IN CRUSADE TO TAKE ON DCCC